SpaceX facilities

+SpaceX operates four launch facilities: Cape Canaveral Space Launch Complex 40 (SLC-40); and, Kennedy Space Center Launch Complex 39A (LC-39A) – both in Florida; Vandenberg Space Force Base Space Launch Complex 4E (SLC-4E) in southern California; and, SpaceX Starbase in southern Texas.

+Space Launch Complex 40 was damaged in the AMOS-6 accident on September 1, 2016, and repair work was completed by December 2017.
+Starbase Launch Pad 1 was damaged during the first Starship Launch on April 20, 2023, and repaired in under four months.

 In addition, SpaceX uses a suborbital test facility, the SpaceX Rocket Development and Test Facility in McGregor, Texas.
-A high-altitude suborbital test facility was under construction in New Mexico, but was abandoned following the switch to flight tests on commercial missions.
+It is also where it tests all Merlin and Raptor engines, and flight article Falcon 9 first and second stages.
+A high-altitude suborbital test facility was under construction in New Mexico, but was abandoned following the switch to flight tests on commercial missions in September 2013.

-SpaceX has indicated that they see a niche for each of the four orbital facilities currently in use or under construction, and that they have sufficient launch business to fill each pad, particularly so by the end of the decade if SpaceX business remains strong.
+SpaceX is currently building a second Starship launch pad at Starbase.
+Also, they are building three new Starship launch pads in Florida: one at LC-39A and two at SLC-37, most recently a United Launch Alliance (ULA) pad for their Delta IV family of rockets.
+A second Starship plant is also being built in Florida, at the Kennedy Space Center's Roberts Road facility.
+At Vandenberg, SpaceX has also taken over the former Delta IV pad, SLC-6, and is in the process of demolishing legacy Delta and Space Shuttle infrastructure still located there.

 Cape Canaveral Space Force Station

+SLC-40

-In 2007, the US Air Force leased Cape Canaveral Space Launch Complex 40 to SpaceX to launch the Falcon 9 rocket.
+In 2007, the US Air Force leased Cape Canaveral Space Launch Complex 40 at the Integrate-Transfer-Launch Complex to SpaceX to launch the Falcon 9 rocket.
 During April 2008, construction started on the ground facilities necessary to support the launch of the SpaceX Falcon 9 rocket.
 Renovations included installation of new liquid oxygen and kerosene tanks and construction of a hangar for rocket and payload preparation.

 The first Falcon 9 rocket arrived at SLC-40 in late 2008, and was first erected on January 10, 2009.
 It successfully reached orbit on its maiden launch on June 4, 2010, carrying a dummy payload qualification unit.
 SpaceX modified the launch pad in 2013 in order to support launches of the Falcon 9 v1.1 launch vehicle, a 60 percent heavier rocket with 60 percent more thrust on realigned engines and 60 percent longer fuel tank than the v1.0 version of the Falcon 9, requiring a modified transporter/erector.

 In September 2016, the pad was damaged when a Falcon 9 rocket exploded during liquid oxygen loading in preparation for a hot-fire test.
 The pad was repaired and used for the first time since the explosion in the SpaceX CRS-13 mission in December 2017.